Tiny, red and wrinkled, the newborn baby Jesus lay on a pile of hay - the Prince of Peace in a stable. It is a story of love and hope.

-There was a more civilized alternative: a quiet divorce.
+There was a more civilized alternative to death by stoning: a quiet divorce.
 This is what Joseph decided to do.

 Something now happened in the story that changed world history.
 Joseph had a dream, a very powerful one, in which he was guided by God to take Mary as his wife.

 The text describes the message as coming from an 'angel', without going into details of what it meant by 'angel'.
 Biblical writers seemed to have used the word as a sort of code: the message of an 'angel' meant that a deep conviction settled on a person that God had a particular purpose or plan, and that they were part of it.
 They must follow this purpose through to the end, even if it did not seem to make sense to them.
 They must simply trust in God.